Erol99/AF103/about.md

 ---
 layout: default
 title: About
-description: This is just another page
+description:

 ---

 ## About

-Hello and welcome
+description: This website to help out students with very little money.

 [back](./)